davenquinn/xenoliths/paper/text/chapters/03-depth-constraints.md

 [@ONeill1981; @Kinzler1997; @Gasparik2000; @Klemme2004].
 The breakdown depth of spinel is strongly dependent on temperature and composition, particularly the amount of refractory Cr hosted by spinel.
-Several experimental and thermodynamic studies have attempted to estimate the magnitude of this effect.
-@ONeill1981 presented experiments both with and without Cr and described a simple empirical relationship of spinel-out depth with Cr content and temperature.
-@Robinson1998 suggests that, given fertile "pyrolite" compositions with little Cr, garnet is unstable at depths less than 80 km at the peridotite solidus (~1470ºC at this depth).
+Several experimental and thermodynamic studies have estimated the magnitude of this effect. @ONeill1981 presented experiments both with and without Cr and described a simple empirical relationship of spinel-out depth with Cr content and temperature. @Robinson1998 suggests that, given fertile "pyrolite" compositions with little Cr, garnet is unstable at depths less than 80 km at the peridotite solidus (~1470ºC at this depth).
 Subsolidus experimental results show that the maximum depth of the spinel stability field in the absence of Cr ranges from 1.8-2.0 GPa (55-60 km) at 1000-1200ºC [@Klemme2000].
 Chromian spinels are stable to much greater depth: thermodynamic modeling by @Klemme2004 suggests a broad garnet-spinel co-stability field (up to a spinel-out reaction at 5 GPa for Cr# of ~30), but a spinel-weighted metastable assemblage is possible even at higher pressures.

 As shown in @fig:major_elements|c, samples in the high-temperature cohort (CK-3, CK-4, and CK-6) have high spinel Cr# due to their history of depletion